Academic Excellence

 - Fine Arts: 1 credit unit of same art at SJA

-- Electives: 1 additional unit from any of the courses offered
+- Electives: *1.5 additional units* from any of the courses offered

 Honors and Advanced Placement Courses